goharShoukat/Met-Ocean-Assessment/README.md

 This class takes in a number of arguments.
 All these make it extremely important that each argument passed down is referenced with the variable definition as defined in the class.

+### Windows Users:
+The code is hard coded to avoid an hidden or cached files which maybe included within the directory folder passed on as an argument to the program.
+There is a chance that the first data file might be missing in the output csv.
+Please flag this issue if you encounter it by opening up an issue.
+We will resolve it in the next iteration.